The Pirate Charter:

 All positions mentioned above can mediate in disputes between members in order to find a solution.
 There is no need to summon a council unless rules 1-5 are not violated this charter needs to be changed.

-– A pirate understands the value of hard work and is determined to do their best in all things.
+1. Hard Work – A pirate understands the value of hard work and is determined to do their best in all things.
 This means no whining and no cheating and no hubris.
 We play to the rules and do our best; there is no shame in that.
-Hard work and effort will yield results.2.
-Determination
+Hard work and effort will yield results.

-– Try and try again.
+2. Determination – Try and try again.
 To be discouraged easily is not the way of a pirate.
 There are times when we feel down or that we want to give up, but it is up to you to pull out a second wind during those times.
 Force yourself to get up and handle things, life is tough but you are tougher.
-That is what I believe, after all, no one has thought about giving up more than I have I think and that Is with what some might call a modicum of 'success'.3.
-Team Work
+That is what I believe, after all, no one has thought about giving up more than I have I think and that Is with what some might call a modicum of 'success'.

-– We are a crew; therefore our thoughts and ideals must be aligned in order to foster a strong family environment.
+3. Team Work – We are a crew; therefore our thoughts and ideals must be aligned in order to foster a strong family environment.
 While we are all different individuals, we must be cohesive and come together as one, it really makes no sense if a crew is trying to go against one another.
-People may have different backgrounds, cultures and different ways of doing things; but at the very least if you share the same core ideals, you will look at each other as comrades.4.
-Leadership
+People may have different backgrounds, cultures and different ways of doing things; but at the very least if you share the same core ideals, you will look at each other as comrades.

-– If we want to change the way the world is led, then we must show that through our own actions.
+4. Leadership – If we want to change the way the world is led, then we must show that through our own actions.
 When you sign up, you are effectively saying that you want me to lead you and in time you may lead others in future.
-5. Action

-– Caring for one another is a basic tenet of our crew.
+6. Wellbeing – Caring for one another is a basic tenet of our crew.
 We are a crew, we are a family.
 We fight under the same flag and under the name of 'The Black Fedora Pirates'.
 It makes no sense to treat each others without respect.
 Therefore always behave with manners, show respect for your seniors and make yourself welcome in this family.
-If we have respect for one another, we will not falter.7.
-Respect
+If we have respect for one another, we will not falter.

 Since I stressed the importance of being respectful in section 1, I'll keep the list of polite addresses.
 But it's up to you if you want to use it, I will not make it mandatory.
 Personally, I will only use them if you want me to.